Popolarismo

-Academics have noted the role of Popularism in outlining the Christian Democratic notions of the people, and democracy.
+Academics have noted that Popularism relates to the Christian Democratic notions of the people, and democracy.

 The notion of the people is that the people extend beyond the working class, and actually encompasses the whole of society.
 But it is not a mass aggregation of individuals; the people is an organically unified community, but also internally diverse community.
-Christian Democratic parties have invoked the people when naming themselves “popular” or “People’s Parties”.
-In this invocation, Christian democratic parties aim for two things.
+Christian Democratic parties have invoked the people when naming themselves "popular" or "People's Parties".
+In this invocation, Christian Democratic parties aim for two things.
 The first is to work towards a policy that is for the good of all the members of society as opposed to parties that promote the good of a specific group (i.e. class).
 The second refers to a society where the people live in a kind of harmony and where people and groups are interested in and care about each other.
-In practice, the specific religious nature of the Christian democratic parties has enabled them to cut across the class divide.
+In practice, the specific religious nature of the Christian Democratic parties has enabled them to cut across the class divide.

 The notion of the democracy that derives from this reflects the socio-economic diversity of people by advocating inclusive forms of democracy.
-This has led to the Christian Democratic call for Proportional Representation.
-Christian Democrats have also called for Pillarization, which where representatives is based on a vast array of complex social organizations ingrained in the fabric of society.
-Often, these organizations play an intermediary role to Democracy.
+This has led to the Christian Democratic call for proportional representation.
+Christian Democrats have also called for Pillarisation, where representatives are based on a vast array of complex social organizations ingrained in the fabric of society.
+Often, these organizations play an intermediary role to democracy.

 In light of the 100th Anniversary of the Establishment of the Italian Popular Party, the Luigi Sturzo Institute has aimed to increase the general knowledge about the party, and noted that: